cardano-foundation/cf-helm-charts/charts/cf-idw/README.md

 helm repo add cardano-foundation https://cardano-foundation.github.io/cf-helm-charts
 ```

 Most of the default values should be fine for a basic deployment.
-However, you can customize the deployment by creating a `values.yaml` file with the desired values from the [documentation](#Values) and pass it to `helm` by using the `-f values.yaml` argument.
+However, you can customize the deployment by creating a `values.yaml` file with the desired values from the [documentation](#Values) and passing it to `helm` by using the `-f values.yaml` argument.

 For example, although the chart will generate a keria passcode for you automatically, you might still want to provide one yourself by setting the `keria.passCode` value.
 In order to do that, you can use [signify-ts](https://github.com/WebOfTrustInfo/signify-ts) to generate a passcode, our use our handy docker image like this: